24 Hour visit to Chicago: what attractions to see in one day

 We decided to take the subway from the airport to our hotel downtown.
 The Chicago Transit Authority’s Blue Line operates 24 hours a day, 7 days a week.
 It was easy to navigate and took about an hour.
 You can transfer to other lines as needed, but the Blue Line will take you to the heart of downtown.
 The Blue Line can be accessed from all terminals at O’Hare, and the cost is $5 for the one-way ride.

-Besides the train option, there are also taxis, buses and van shuttle services available.
-These are considerably more expensive than the subway, and take about the same amount of time.
+Besides the train option, there are also taxis, buses, and van shuttle services available.
+These are considerably more expensive than the subway, and take about the same time.
 So we recommend the subway - it was easy and convenient.

 Exploring inside Chicago’s Loop